cardano-foundation/hydra-java/README.md

 ## Example usage (client)

-For examples please refer to integration tests in hydra-java-client projects.
+For examples please refer to integration tests in hydra-java-client and hydra-java-reactive-reactor-client projects.